lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 ![Meditation]({{ site.url }}{{ site.baseurl }}/assets/images/me1.jpg)

-(Yes that is a picture of me posing in meditation during a trip in Florida in 2019)
+(Yes that is a picture of me posing in meditation during a trip to Florida with my family in 2019)

 # Why Meditate?